OvalMoney/react-native-fitness/README.md

 - **Fitness.requestPermissions()**
 Ask permission and return if user granted or not(Android), while, due to Apple's privacy model, always true is returned in iOS.

-- **Fitness.getSteps(dates: { startDate: string, endDate: string })**
+- **Fitness.getSteps(dates: { startDate: string, endDate: string, interval: string })**
 Fetch steps on a given period of time.
 It requires an `Object` with `startDate` and `endDate` attributes as string.
 If startDate is not provided an error will be thrown.
+Set `interval` to decide how detailed the returned data is, set it to `hour` otherwise it defaults to `days`.

-- **Fitness.getDistance(dates: { startDate: string, endDate: string })**
+- **Fitness.getDistance(dates: { startDate: string, endDate: string, interval: string })**
 Fetch distance in meters on a given period of time.
 It requires an `Object` with `startDate` and `endDate` attributes as string.
 If startDate is not provided an error will be thrown.
+Set `interval` to decide how detailed the returned data is, set it to `hour` otherwise it defaults to `days`.

 - **Fitness.subscribeToActivity()**
 Available only on android.
 Subscribe to all Google Fit activities.
 It returns a promise with `true` for a successful subscription and `false` otherwise.